singserve/Distributed-KV-Cache-Storage-System/README.md

 ### test prefix caching -- result
 using a python script to generate dataset and post requests to the proxy server. the python file can be seen from this repository as `test_prefix_caching.py`.
 #### Designate strategy
-first, using `Designate` strategy to generate 20 requests and designate only one prefill node.  the first time of the 20 request shows that the GPU prefix cache hit rate is 0.
-The second time to run the script shows the result.
+first, using `Designate` strategy to generate 20 requests and designate only one prefill node.  the first time of the 20 request shows that the GPU prefix cache hit rate is 0 because each request is added a sequence number and it's different.
+The second time to run the script which would generate the same dataset including the sequence no. as the first batch, so the second batch shows the result.
 ```C
 python3 test_prefix_caching.py \
 --model Qwen/Qwen2.5-7B-Instruct-GPTQ-Int4 \